Dismiss

 • DB truth-map + constants: Database surface usage was documented and repeated high-risk names were normalized through shared constants.

 This is still an early product.
-Some things are already solid.
-Some things are still being tightened.
-Honest feedback now makes the final Social Circle better later.
+Some things are solid and some things are still being tightened.
+Honest feedback now makes The Social Circle better later.